-Architect Rab Bennetts and Usable Buildings consultant Bill Bordass put forward a modest proposal for sustainable design
+Architect Rab Bennetts and Usable Buildings consultant Bill Bordass put forward a modest proposal for sustainable design and from the 1800s and 1980s

 'Keep it simple and do it well'

 Rab Bennetts, the architect behind the iconic Wessex Water Operation Centre in Bath, and consultant Bill Bordass aren't from the "stick a turbine on the roof" school of green design.
 Here, they debate the challenges facing the industry.